JACKIE JACKSON, PhD

 Dr. Jackson is a part-time professor at Capella University, School of Public Service Leadership, teaching graduate courses as well as serving on doctoral dissertation committees.
 In 2009 she testified before the Subcommittee on Crime, Terrorism, and Homeland Security Committee on Judiciary U.S. House of Representatives at a hearing on Girls in the Juvenile Justice System: Strategies to Help Girls Fulfill Their Full Potential.
 Also in 2009, Dr. Jackson was a guest speaker at the NASA Langley Research Center, Federal Women’s Program – Strategies for Your Future Symposium.
 In 2010 she was a guest speaker and charity recipient on behalf of Girls Inc. of the Greater Peninsula at the 8th Annual NAME Conference (National Alliance for Medicaid in Education, Inc.), Williamsburg, Virginia.

 Dr. Jackson holds a Bachelor of Arts Degree in General Studies/Psychology and a Master of Arts Degree in Community Agency Counseling both from Hampton University.
 She received her PhD in Human Services with a specialization in Counseling Studies from Capella University.
-She is the proud parent of two daughters, Kissie 35 and Faith 24, and two grandsons, Tyrese 12 and Omari 10.
+She is the proud parent of two daughters, Kissie 37 and Faith 26, and three grandchildren, Tyrese 15, Omari 12, and Winter 1.
 She is married to John M. Burton and resides in Yorktown, Virginia.